 The next morning I woke up to this 🙂

 My porch has become my favorite workplace now.
-I move my iMac over weekends to work on blog.
+I move my iMac over the weekends to work on my blog.

 Lastly, I am super excited to finally add the Home category on my blog with this post.
 Stay tuned for more green home inspired posts.
 Also, let me know if you want me to write on anything particular in the comments below.